 the UE shall initiate the PDU session modification procedure to negotiate the Ethernet header compression configuration and include the Ethernet header compression configuration IE in the PDU SESSION MODIFICATION REQUEST message.

-For a PDN connection established when in S1 mode, after the first inter-system change from S1 mode to N1 mode, and if the UE is a UE operating in single-registration mode in a network supporting N26 interface, and the UE supports provisioning of ECS configuration information to the EEC in the UE, the UE may include the Extended protocol configuration options IE in the PDU SESSION MODIFICATION REQUEST message and shall include the ECS configuration information provisioning support indicator.
+For a PDN connection established when in S1 mode, after an inter-system change from S1 mode to N1 mode, and if the UE is a UE operating in single-registration mode in a network supporting N26 interface, and the UE supports provisioning of ECS configuration information to the EEC in the UE and the UE has not previously successfully performed the UE-requested PDU session modification to include the ECS configuration information provisioning support indicator, the UE may include the Extended protocol configuration options IE in the PDU SESSION MODIFICATION REQUEST message and shall include the ECS configuration information provisioning support indicator.

-For a PDN connection established when in S1 mode, after the first inter-system change from S1 mode to N1 mode, and if the UE is a UE operating in single-registration mode in a network supporting N26 interface, and the UE supports receiving DNS server addresses in protocol configuration options, the UE shall include the Extended protocol configuration options IE in the PDU SESSION MODIFICATION REQUEST message and:
+For a PDN connection established when in S1 mode, after an inter-system change from S1 mode to N1 mode, and if the UE is a UE operating in single-registration mode in a network supporting N26 interface, and the UE supports receiving DNS server addresses in protocol configuration options and the UE has not previously successfully performed the UE-requested PDU session modification to indicate this support, the UE shall include the Extended protocol configuration options IE in the PDU SESSION MODIFICATION REQUEST message and:

 a) if the PDU session is of "IPv4" or "IPv4v6" PDU session type, the UE shall include the DNS server IPv4 address request; and